It means reconnecting with the earth, focusing on what it provides, and why we need such elements for optimal health.

 - Nuts, seeds and healthful oils (olive, coconut, avocado, nut)

-These are the foods that make up the “paleo” framework.
 These are the foods that together are argued to best fuel, heal and support our bodies.
 They offer the densest nutrition, require the least processing to eat, and seem to best reduce our risk of the diseases we are most afflicted with today.
-They are the foods that our lean, agile and athletic ancestors hunted and gathered prior to the Agricultural Revolution (around 10,000 years ago).
+They are the foods that are lean, agile and athletic ancestors hunted and gathered prior to the Agricultural Revolution (around 10,000 years ago).

 Reduce or Eliminate: